keidsiri/Programming-Language-Suggester/README.md

   4. jQuery

 ## Description
-_This is the 2nd perosnal project at Epicodus mainly using Javascript and jQuery making programming language suggestor.
-Creating a webpage (using Javascript , jQuery, HTML and CSS) for people who are interested in programming/Coding to help them decide which coding language they should learn first base on thier interests by asking series of questions about themselves and provides a language suggestion based on their answers.Please view my project at the website https://keidsiri.github.io/Programming-Language-Suggester.
+_This is the 2nd personal project at Epicodus mainly using Javascript and jQuery making programming language suggester.
+Creating a webpage (using Javascript , jQuery, HTML and CSS) for people who are interested in programming/Coding to help them decide which coding language they should learn first base on their interests by asking series of questions about themselves and provides a language suggestion based on their answers.Please view my project at the website https://keidsiri.github.io/Programming-Language-Suggester.
 Try it out and find out which programming language is suit you_

 ## Set up/installation requirement
 * Code editor required (such as Visual Studio Code) and Github account.
 * Navigate this address https://github.com/keidsiri/Portfolio into your browser or
 <a href="https://github.com/keidsiri/Portfolio"> click here! </a>
 * Clone this repository to your desktop.
-* Navigate to the top of disrectory
+* Navigate to the top of directory
 * Connect to your Github repository
 * Open files in VS code to view or edit
 * Open file name _index.html_ in your browser to view this project.